Toyota changes stand, halts donations to election objectors - News Break

 In addition to criticism on Twitter and elsewhere, the Lincoln Project, a group opposed to Trump, released an internet ad urging people to call Toyota to get the company to stop contributing to the GOP members of Congress.

 Shortly after the Jan.
-6 attack on the U.S. Capitol, dozens of big companies, citing their commitment to democracy, to the 147 lawmakers.
+6 attack on the U.S. Capitol, dozens of big companies, citing their commitment to democracy, pledged to avoid donating money to the 147 lawmakers.
 It was a striking gesture by some of the most familiar names in business but was largely an empty one.

 Six months later, many of those companies have resumed funneling cash to political action committees that benefit the election efforts of lawmakers whether they objected to the election certification or not.